s-ragen/s-ragen.github.io/_posts/2024-11-10-Climate-Anti-People-Governance.markdown

 What can we do about the uneven, gendered impacts of climate change?
 As a first step, we can recognize that the government response of relying on market-driven green innovation and technological solutions falls woefully short and should be classified as anti-people governance.
 Adaptation and mitigation initiatives must prioritize women’s needs[^5], as they are on the front lines of addressing climate change as well as feeling its impacts.
 Moreover, climate change is a form of systemic violence with unjust impacts.
 If colonization is a key cause, we must resoundingly advocate for decolonization as a solution.

+[^1]: IPCC, 2023: Summary for Policymakers.
+Climate Change 2023: Synthesis Report.Contribution of Working Groups I, II and III to the Sixth Assessment Report of the Intergovernmental Panel on Climate Change [Core Writing Team, H. Lee and J. Romero (eds.)].
+IPCC, Geneva, Switzerland, pp. 1-34.
+[^2]: OEC.
+Mar.
+2024.
+“Rice in Philippines.”
+The Observatory of Economic Complexity.
+[^3]: Nesbitt-Ahmed, Zahrah.
+2023.
+“How Gender-responsive Age-sensitive Social Protection is Related to the Climate Crisis”.
+UNICEF.
+[^4]: Jordan, J.C., Abhilashi, R. and Shaheen, A. 2021.
+Gender sensitive social protection in the face of climate risk: A study in Uttar Pradesh, Rajasthan, and Madhya Pradesh, India.
+IIED Working Paper.
+International Institute for Environment and Development.
+[^5]: UN Climate Change News.10 June 2022.
+“New Report: Why Climate Change Impacts Women Differently Than Men.”
+United Nations Climate Change, UNFCCC.
+[^6]: UN Women.
+2022.
+“Explainer: How Gender Inequality and Climate Change Are Interconnected.”
+UN Women.
+[^7]: Osman-Elasha, Balgis.
+2009.
+“Women...in the Shadow of Climate Change.”
+United Nations Chronicle, United Nations.